Zanzibar: Transport

+As an archipelago, Zanzibar has no ground links with the Tanzanian mainland.
+If built, the proposed 50 km Zanzibar Bridge would be by far the longest bridge in Africa.

 Roads

 Zanzibar has 1600 km of roads, of which 85 percent are sealed or partly-sealed tarmac.
 The remainder are gravel roads, which are rehabilitated annually to make them passable throughout the year.
 Zanzibar has a Road Fund Board, situated at Maisala, which collects funds and disburses them to the Ministry of Communication, which is the Road Agency at this time, through the Department of Road Maintenance, known as UUB.

-The Road Fund Board oversees a Performance Agreement entered between the Ministry of Communication and Infrastructure, while procurement and maintenance are assumed by the latter.
+Under the Zanzibar Roads Fund (Amendment) Act, 2008, money deposited in the Roads Fund may be used only for road maintenance and Fund administrative costs, and the Board is empowered to enter into performance agreements with the ministry responsible for roads or another agency capable of carrying out road maintenance.